richgel999/bc7enc_rdo/README.md

 - BC7 encoder (in bc7enc.c/.h) has perceptual colorspace metric support, and is very fast compared to ispc_texcomp (see below) for RGB textures.
 Important: The BC7 encoder included in this repo is still a work in progress.
 I took bc7enc16 and added more modes for better alpha support, but it needs more testing and development.

 - Full decoders for BC1-5/7.
 BC7 decoder is in bc7decomp.cpp/.h, BC1-5 decoders in rgbcx.h.

-This project is basically a demo of some of the techniques we use in Basis BC7, which is Binomial's state of the art vectorized BC7 encoder.
-Basis BC7 is the highest quality and fastest CPU BC7 encoder available (2-3x faster than ispc_texcomp).
-It supports all modes and linear/perceptual colorspace metrics.
-Licensees get full ISPC source code so they can customize the codec as needed.

 bc7enc currently only supports modes 1 and 6 for RGB, and modes 1, 5, 6, and 7 for alpha.
 The plan is to add all the modes.
 See the [bc7enc16](https://github.com/richgel999/bc7enc16) project for the previous version (which only supports modes 1 and 6).
 Note this readme still refers to "bc7enc16", but bc7enc is the same encoder but with more alpha modes.